Small Animal Imaging Lab

 Optical Imaging: Bioluminscence (Bruker Xtreme, IVIS 100 & 200, Perkin-Elmer)

-- Bioluminescent cells engineered to express the firefly luciferase gene for in vivo tracking during tumor formation.
+- Bioluminescent cells engineered to express the firefly luciferase gene for in vivo tracking during tumor formation are available.

-- Cell proliferation and differentiation by injection of luciferin substrate and the subsequent detection of released photons.
+- Evaluation of xenograft tumor growth and therapy response by injection of luciferin substrate and the subsequent detection of released photons.

-Optical Imaging: Fluorescence (Bruker Xtreme, Perkin-Elmer FMT 2500, ART Optix, MX3, SurgVision, Fluoptix Fluobeam 700)
+Optical Imaging: Fluorescence (Bruker Xtreme, Perkin-Elmer FMT 2500, SurgVision, Fluoptix Fluobeam 700, iQID)

-- Fluorescence imaging is used to detect cells expressing fluorescence protein or to track the pharmacokinetics of fluorescent-dye conjugated agents in 2D/3D.
+- Fluorescence imaging is used to detect cells expressing fluorescent protein or to track the pharmacokinetics of fluorescent-dye conjugated agents in 2D/3D.

-- Radioisotopic & radiographic imaging of Ra223, Ac225 based biomarkers.
+- Radioisotopic & radiographic imaging of 223Ra, 225Ac based biomarkers.

-- Quantify changes in bone and soft tissue phenotypes.
+- Quantification of changes in bone and soft tissue phenotype.

-- Multispectral analysis of multiple fluorescent samples in a single sample.
+- Multispectral analysis of multiple fluorescent samples in a single sample, or to eliminate background autofluorescence.

-- Fluorescence cameras for real-time guided surgery using target imaging agents.
+- Real-time fluorescence imaging for fluorescence-guided surgery using targeted imaging agents.

 Ultrasound Imaging (Vevo 2100)